Haemoptysis (coughing up blood)

-Haemoptysis is managed according to the amount and rate of bleeding and how sick you are.
+Haemoptysis is managed according to the amount and rate of bleeding.
 If your condition is life threatening, you may need urgent treatment before any investigations are done.

-To find out the cause of your coughing up blood, your doctor will ask you questions about your cough.
-These may include the following:
+To find out the cause of coughing up blood, the doctor will ask questions that may include the following:

 - How much blood are you coughing up?